in Midhurst and Chichester

 Growth work for Highly Sensitive People

 As a sensitive person myself I have a particular interest in working with and supporting people with this trait, and in helping them reach their potential.
-Alexander Technique and Body Process Work can be very helpful for improving self-image and confidence and self-expression.
-They can also help us set and maintain boundaries, stay grounded and deal with stress — areas that many HSPs struggle with.
-The Alexander Technique in particular can improve performance and enjoyment of creative pursuits, such as music, art and dance which many HSPs enjoy.
+Alexander Technique can be very helpful for improving self-image and confidence and self-expression.
+It can also help us set and maintain boundaries, stay grounded and deal with stress — areas that many HSPs struggle with.
+It can also improve performance and enjoyment of creative pursuits, such as music, art and dance which many HSPs enjoy.

-Both Alexander Technique and Body Process Work can be a very good fit for HSPs where sensitivity to subtle qualities and differentiations in your body and surroundings gives you a real advantage.
+Alexander Technique can be a very good fit for HSPs where sensitivity to subtle qualities and differentiations in your body and surroundings gives you a real advantage.
 You may find that the quiet focus and depth possible in this sort of work suits you very well!